Jordan Hicks (American football): Professional career

+Pre-draft

 On December 1, 2014, it was announced that Hicks had accepted his invitation to play in the 2015 Senior Bowl.
-On January 24, 2015, Hicks played in the Reese's Senior Bowl and recorded five combined tackles to help Tennessee Titans' head coach Ken Whisenhunt's North team defeat the South 34–13.
+On January 24, 2015, Hicks played in the Reese's Senior Bowl and recorded five combined tackles to help Tennessee Titans head coach Ken Whisenhunt's North team defeat the South 34–13.
 He was one of 34 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 Hicks completed all of the combine drills and ran the 11th fastest 40-yard dash among all linebackers.
 He also finished with the third best vertical jump and broad jump among his position group.
 On March 24, 2015, Hicks attended Texas' pro day, along with Malcom Brown, Quandre Diggs, Jaxon Shipley, Geoff Swaim, Cedric Reed, Mykkele Thompson, and ten other prospects.
-He opted to stand on his combine numbers and only perform positional drills for NFL team representatives and scouts from all 32 NFL teams attended, including New England Patriots' defensive coordinator Matt Patricia.
+He opted to stand on his combine numbers and only perform positional drills for NFL team representatives and scouts from all 32 NFL teams attended.
 At the conclusion of the pre-draft process, Hicks was projected to be a fourth or fifth round pick by NFL draft experts and scouts.
 He was ranked the fourth best outside linebacker in the draft by NFL analyst Charles Davis and the ninth best outside linebacker prospect by NFLDraftScout.com.